foxcastillo/Data-Structures-Algorithms/README.md

 Trie is a node-based data structure that resembles a forest.
 Data can be stored in nodes.
 There can be zero, one, or more children for each node.
 Each node is used to store a character while the trie is used to store a vocabulary, and each “branch” of the trie represents a special word.

 ### Fenwick Tree
+A Fenwick tree, also known as a binary indexed tree, is a data structure that can quickly update elements in a table of numbers and determine prefix sums.
+Boris Ryabko suggested this structure in 1989, with a later revision written in 1992.
+It was later dubbed the Fenwick tree after Peter Fenwick, who first identified it in a paper published in 1994.

 ### Segment Tree